headforwards-spd/headforwards-website/src/pages/info-pages/perl-python-and-golang.md

 uuid: 7ccaa0e0-152c-11ea-a47f-c360f0875c84
 parent: careers
 type: info-page
-title: 'Perl, Python and Golang'
+title: "Perl, Python and Golang"
 image:
   show: false
   image: /uploads/icon.black.png
 introduction:
   show: false
   text: >-
     Our global communications team is 45 people, again all in small teams of 3-7.
 They work on cutting edge web applications which are used by millions of people globally!
 components:
   - type: image-copy-component
     content:
       - type: markdown-component
         text: >-
           Our global communications team is 45 people, again all in small teams of 3-7.
 They work on cutting edge web applications which are used by millions of people globally!
   - type: image-copy-component
     content:
       - type: markdown-component
         text: >-
           If you watch sport (F1 and the Tour de France) then you will have seen our client’s data dashboards too.

           The teams write the back ends in Perl, Python and more commonly now, Golang.
 We’re using Docker and Kubernetes to allow us to release multipletimes a day across various different regions.
 If you are interested in Continuous Delivery and bleeding the edges of your experience then you will fit in well here.

           We strongly believe that great Developers can pick up new skills and languages easily.
 Even if you don’t have experience in the languages we use, we are keen to hear from you.
 If you do then even better!

           We recruit Developers, Testers, UI/UX Designers, Scrum Masters, BA’s and Sys Admins.